New Canaan Community Foundation Inc

 Comprehensive Support Types

-NCCF funds diverse needs: general operating support, programs, projects, capital campaigns, and organizational capacity building.
+NCCF funds diverse needs: general operating support, programmes, projects, capital campaigns, and organisational capacity building.
 Applications can request various types of support beyond just programmatic funding.

 Preparation for Site Visits

-Since board members and volunteers conduct site visits as part of the evaluation process, organizations should be prepared to showcase their work in person, demonstrate organizational capacity, and articulate impact clearly to community volunteers who may not be sector experts.
+Since board members and volunteers conduct site visits as part of the evaluation process, organisations should be prepared to showcase their work in person, demonstrate organisational capacity, and articulate impact clearly to community volunteers who may not be sector experts.

 Attend Information Sessions